jlgabriel/Aerofly-FS4-Bridge/tutorials/tutorial_websocket_airspeed_envelope.md

 - Shows VAPP as a dashed marker.

 ## Tips and Variations
-- If some `Performance.Speed.*` values are missing in your aircraft, the index fallback (VS0=95, VFE=97, VNO=98, VNE=99, VAPP=100) keeps the tape functional.
-If both are absent, the tape scales around IAS and omits that arc.
+- If some `Performance.Speed.*` values are missing in your aircraft, the tape scales around IAS and omits that arc.
 - Change the canvas size to fit your layout; the scale adapts.
 - Add aural alerts when IAS enters yellow/red zones.